Thursday, May 31, 2012

 That night was the last night of peace we would have in quite a while...

-That morning it was business as usual for me.
-Up at six, feed dogs, get dressed and go to work.
-Like clockwork.
-Today was different though, because of the joy I felt knowing that Mimie was sleeping in bed with baby.
-I could only hope she was having good dreams with thoughts of her unborn child bringing her joy, peace and love.
+That morning, it was business as usual for me.
+Up at six, feed the dogs, get dressed, and go to work like clockwork.
+Today was different, though, because I felt joy knowing that Mimie was sleeping in bed with the baby.
+I could only hope she had good dreams with thoughts of her unborn child bringing her joy, peace, and love.

-“Hey” she said on the other end of the phone.
-The tone in her voice with an inflection I haven’t heard in a long time.
-“Do you have next Tuesday off?”
+"Hey," she said on the other end of the phone.
+I haven't heard the tone in her voice with an inflection in a long time.
+"Do you have next Tuesday off?"

 "Definitely, I do."

 It was a long week.
 You never realize how long a week could be dragged out.
-Too bad vacations weren’t like this.
-Unfortunately, we weren’t on vacation and the coming weeks were going to be just as long.
-The coming weeks were going to be a constant struggle for our emotions to keep an open mind.
+Too bad vacations weren't like this.
+Unfortunately, we weren't on vacation, and the coming weeks would be as long.
+The coming weeks would be a constant struggle for our emotions to keep an open mind.

 We didn't know it yet, but we should have expected it.

-Up to this point in our quest to have kids nothing had been easy.
-To make matters worse we both knew deep down we hadn’t healed our emotions completely after we buried our girls.
-It felt good to have something else to focus on, however when you haven’t made peace with your past, your past is still looming setting yourself up to make your future failures seem even worse.
+Nothing had been easy until this point in our quest to have kids.
+To make matters worse, we both knew deep down we hadn't healed our emotions completely after we buried our girls.
+It felt good to have something else to focus on; however, when you haven't made peace with your past, your past is still looming, setting yourself up to make your future failures seem even worse.

-What you don’t expect is that something else would happen when you felt you paid your dues.
-Another problem to stack on our totem pole of issues.
-You assume when you pay an ultimate price like death, karma would pay you back with good.
+You don't expect something else to happen when you pay your dues.
+Another problem to stack on our totem pole of issues is that you assume when you spend an ultimate price like death, karma will pay you back with good.

-The day of her ultra sound arrived.
-And to be honest with you, we never thought there would be any problems in the beginning stage.
-We just didn’t.
-Once the seed was planted there is nothing to worry about, right?
+The day of her ultrasound arrived.
+And honestly, we never thought there would be any problems in the beginning stage.
+We just didn't.
+Once the seed is planted, there is nothing to worry about, right?

-“Okay Mimie, just lie still”, the ultra sound technician said.
-Mimie was laying on her back.
+"Okay, Mimie, just lie still", the ultrasound technician said.
+Mimie was lying on her back.

 The room was lit with low lighting, giving it a tranquil atmosphere.
-The ultra sound technician was to Mimie’s right.
+The ultrasound technician was to Mimie's right.
 I was sitting on a low stool to her left.
-I tried to in vein to see the screen but couldn’t from my vantage point.
-The first time we went into a sonogram I went in to the room ignorant.
-This time, I was well educated on how they worked.
+I tried to see the screen but couldn't from my vantage point.
+The first time we went into a sonogram, I went into the room ignorant.
+This time, I was well-educated on how they worked.
 I vowed I would never be left in the dark again when we lost the babies.

 I was nervous and would fidget in my stool.
-I’d swivel the stool in 90 degree rotation left then right, left then right.
-Mimie was staring at me and we would have small talk.
+I'd swivel the stool at 90 degrees left and right and do proper rotation.
+Mimie was staring at me, and we would have small talk.
 She was so happy.
 The technician was staring at the monitor.
-She had a smile on her face and she would join in on our small talk.
-I’m not a poker player, but I have learned to watch the face of everyone who is taking care of us in the past.
+She had a smile on her face, and she would join in on our small talk.
+I'm not a poker player, but I have learned to watch the faces of everyone who has taken care of us in the past.

-I watched the technicians smile slowly disappear.
-She was just nodding her head as we spoke about our future hope and our recent loss.
-Every other time, we had a past ultra sound with our twins, the technicians would be fully involved with us.
+I watched the technician's smile slowly disappear.
+She was just nodding as we spoke about our future hopes and recent loss.
+Every other time we had a past ultra sound with our twins, the technicians would be fully involved with us.
 Even turning the screen into our view so we could see the development of our fetus.
-Her communication fell silent and she never turned the screen.
+Her communication fell silent, and she never turned the screen.

-After she completed her sonogram, she collected the pictures, she took with the machine.
-She smiled and told Mimie to get dressed, she’d be back.
+After she had completed her sonogram, she collected the pictures, which she took with the machine.
+She smiled and told Mimie to get dressed; she'd be back.

 "What do you mean not good." her face went stone.

 Mimie began to worry.
-I didn’t want to tell her but my emotions were running high too.
+I didn't want to tell her, but my emotions were running high too.
 There was something wrong.
 I knew it.
 Luck was going to elude us again.
-I was expecting to hear it from the horses mouth when she returned.
+I expected to hear it from the horse's mouth when she returned.
 I was dreading it.
 Mimie sat there.
-I was making sense to her with what I was saying.
-I didn’t know how we were going to react when she returned the with the news.
-I wiped the ultra sound gel off her belly and helped her get dressed and we stepped outside.
+I was making sense of what I was saying.
+I didn't know how we would react when she returned with the news.
+I wiped the ultrasound gel off her belly, helped her get dressed, and we stepped outside.

 "Why upstairs?"
 Mimie inquired.

-“So your saying there is a problem then?”
+"So you're saying there is a problem then?"
 I said in a sad tone.

 "I am not a liberty to say.
 Only the doctor can make that call.
 That is why we are getting a second opinion."